krishnakanthb13/amplenote-plugins/taskmanager/Task Manager.md

 	- (You can add the \`Task Manager: Note\` into those pages too to get a detailed \`Categorized Task: List View!\`)
 - You can add your Comments to this page for your reference!
 - <mark>Tip:</mark> You can generate, \`Task Manager: All Notes\` once in a week/month and organise your Task respectively.
+	- <mark>Note:</mark> Once you are generating the new Report, then you can delete all the Note Links (So that they do not show up in your Backlinks!),
+		- If you need the backlinks, you can delete the Note Names.
 - <mark>Legends:</mark> \`❗ (Pending Tasks), ✔️ (Completed Tasks), ✖️ (Dismissed Tasks), ✒️ (Add your Comments).\`
 `;